motibytes/motibytes.github.io/_A-Book/000-Posts-PLAN-current.md

-6 days of writing and a 7th day to rest and get on fbs call unemp every morning to appease dad and for vy start off by writing chaos for 3 minutes. write as much as I can, then move to editing, back to writing chaos, then move back to writing if i can
+6 days of writing and a 7th day to rest and get on fbs Email every department, every day to appease dad and for vy-- see unemp-email-template

+start off by writing chaos for 3 minutes. write as much as I can, then move to editing, back to writing chaos, then move back to writing if i can